jsolack/vue_spa/README.md

 * Prevents accidental use of poorly-named browser globals like open, length, event, and name.
 * And more goodness – give standard a try today!

+Travis CI - integrates to Github and will rebuild and test your app when updating your repo (https://travis-ci.org/)

 ES6 module exports / import pattern: (http://exploringjs.com/es6/ch_modules.html)

 ```javascript